Jim Gray (American politician): Mayor of Lexington

+Built environment projects

+A staunch proponent of historic preservation and adaptive reuse, Gray has championed multiple projects that repurposed historic properties and remade public spaces with a greater emphasis on design.
+Examples from his terms in city government include the Historic Fayette County Courthouse, 21c Museum Hotel, Lexington's Distillery District, Town Branch Commons (a 22-mile walking and bicycle trail) Town Branch Park, and renovations to Rupp Arena and the Lexington Convention Center.

+In 2023, the University of Kentucky College of Design opened the Gray Design Building, a new collaborative learning space located in a former tobacco warehouse.
+Gray, Inc. donated $5.2 million to the college to support the project.

 U.S. Senate campaign

 On January 26, 2016, Gray announced that he was running for the United States Senate in 2016 for the seat then and currently held by U.S. Senator and former presidential candidate Rand Paul.
 The senate race was described as an "uphill battle" for Gray.
 Gray won the Democratic nomination for the U.S. Senate in Kentucky on May 17, 2016.

 On November 8, 2016, Paul defeated Gray 57% to 43%.

 U.S. House campaign

 On December 5, 2017, Gray announced that he would run for the United States House of Representatives, entering the Democratic primary for Kentucky's 6th congressional district.
-He was defeated in the May 22, 2018, Democratic primary by Amy McGrath.
+He was defeated in the May 22, 2018 Democratic primary by Amy McGrath.

 Kentucky Secretary of Transportation

-On December 2, 2019, Kentucky governor-elect Andy Beshear, announced in a news conference that Gray will be appointed as Kentucky Secretary of Transportation, Gray was sworn in on December 10th.
+On December 2, 2019, Kentucky governor-elect Andy Beshear, announced in a news conference that Gray would be appointed as Kentucky Secretary of Transportation.
+Gray was sworn in on December 10.